msomi22/qubitel-academy/docs/architecture/current-structure-and-multi-academy-plan.md

 - academyRegistry.js
 - detectAcademy.js

-with zero visible behavior change.
+No visible behavior should change.

+Once stable, proceed with academy-aware filtering and academy-specific content.